Websites you NEED to visit Top

 Randy's L-o-n-g Term Project Top

 The complete restoration of a 1971 Mazda 1200 pick-up truck or a Mazda UTE as known in the Australian market.
 Model # BTA-65.
 We know it was sold in Florida and has been in VA since the mid 70's.
 It is a 1,200cc piston engine.
 There were only 80 imported into Canada.
 We know of no figures for the US market.
 Randy found this truck in a local farmer's field.
 Our attempts to contact someone at Mazda N.A. have been fruitless.
-Even searches on Google and the Internet in general are coming thin on information.
-If you know of this vehicle and would like to share information, literature, stories, or photos, please let us know.
-We can be reached by phone at (540) 854-0690 or via E-mail at info@rcycle.com.
+Even searches on Google and the Internet in general are thin on information.
 Once the project moves further along, we will add it to our "Restoration" webpage, so check back.

-Just some of the welding that's been done
+Some of the welding that's been done on this Mazda

 Our Customer Area Top